switch900/SantaNaughtyOrNiceList/README.md

 # Santa's Naughty Or Nice List

-<p>Backend is ASP.NET Core Web API and a SQLLite database hosted on Azure.
+<p>Backend is ASP.NET Core Web API and a SQLLite database which was hosted on Azure.
 Authentication is handled with Identity Framework and JWT Tokens.</p>

 <p>Front end is written with React.
 Using Fetch to communicate with API</p>